FuelRats/DispatchWebBoard/README.md

     * Ensure WssURI and ApiURI are pointed to the correct api address.
 ClientID should be the UUID given to you upon oauth client creation.
     * WebPageTitle and CookieBase can be set to any value of your choosing.
   * Configure fr.const.js
-    * Duplicate and rename fr.const_example.js to fr.const.js
-    * **NOTE:** Normally, this is all you need to do.
-If you wish to customize the text values to better suit your needs, feel free.
+    * Nothing needs to be done here, however you can change strings to how you see fit. const will soon contain all major strings to easily support translations in the future.
 * Load the page from your browser for the first time, and attempt to login.
 If all is done right, you should now have a working dispatch board. ready for development testing

 ## Contributing